 Interviewer: Whats next?

 R: Its time to let the anchor down and own our space.
 We are responsible for supporting a valuable creative community and at 15k sq ft we are out of space.
 We are Providence we want to remain here as an inner-city resource for creative people.
-Just another reason for talented people, students and thinkers who live here, stay in Providence.
+Just another reason for talented people, students and thinkers who live here, to stay in Providence.

 I'm a description.
 Click to edit me

 Offering event sound & lighting, analog & digital live & studio recording, web and design services of the highest quality.

 With our Art Army network and years of connections we have the technicians, engineers & professionals dedicated to delivering quality beyond your expectations.